fannynabis/chameleon-documentation-en/masseinheiten.md

 *Shop Settings → Units of Measure*

-Hier werden die Maßeinheiten für die Grundpreisberechnung hinterlegt.
+~~Hier werden die Maßeinheiten für die Grundpreisberechnung hinterlegt.~~

+In here you can deposit the units of measure to calculate the basic price.

 Jede Einheit besteht dabei aus folgendem: